Throwing Vines at the Wall: Structure Learning via Random Search: Methodology

-Several methods for estimating MCSs have been proposed in the literature \citep{hansen2011model, mogstad2024inference, zhang2024winners, kim2025locally}.
-In this work, we use the plug-in method of \citet{kim2025locally} (\texttt{DA-MCS-plug$^2$} in their paper) because of its computational simplicity and good empirical performance.
-A full description of their method can be found in \cref{sec:mcs_details} for completeness, along with a runtime comparison with alternative methods.
+Several methods for estimating MCSs have been proposed in the literature \citep{hansen2011model, lei2020cross, mogstad2024inference, zhang2024winners, kissel2022black}.
+They generally rely on discrete argmin inference, where the null hypothesis for the optimality of a given candidate $\Vcal \in \Theta$ can be written as $ H_{0,\Vcal}\colon \; R'(\Vcal) \le \min_{\Wcal \in \Theta} R'(\Wcal). $ If $\widehat T_{\Vcal}$ is a statistic satisfying $\widehat T_{\Vcal} \to N(0,1)$ under $H_{0,\Vcal}$, a natural MCS estimator obtains by inverting the test, that is $\wh \Theta =\{\Vcal : \widehat T_{\Vcal} \le \Phi^{-1}(1-\alpha)\,\}$, where $\Phi$ is the standard normal distribution function.
+In this work, we use the DA-test of \citet{kim2025locally} because of its computational simplicity and good empirical performance.
+A full description of the test can be found in \cref{sec:mcs_details} for completeness, along with a runtime comparison with alternative methods.